-Sparq provided support for the first UK commercial court case held virtually using video conferencing due to COVID-19 working for Stewarts who acted for the claimants in the proceedings National Bank of Kazakhstan Another vs The Bank of New York Mellon & Ors.
+Sparq provided support for the first UK commercial virtual court case held using video conferencing due to COVID-19 working for Stewarts who acted for the claimants in the proceedings National Bank of Kazakhstan Another vs The Bank of New York Mellon & Ors.

 In March 2020, and against a backdrop of increasingly disturbing global events, the Lord Chief Justice said that “we have an obligation to continue with the work of courts as a vital public service” and that “final hearings and hearings with contested evidence very shortly will inevitably be conducted using technology.
 Otherwise, there will be no hearings and access to justice will become a mirage”.

 Sparq quickly reacted to the fact that the whole legal industry has had to adjust and adapt to the nature of how they work and redefine their offering during these unprecedented times into a more online or virtual environment.